-WTOP Film Critic Jason Fraley reviews "The Hangover 3" and "Fast & Furious 6," and previews the Summer Movie Season.
+WTOP Film Critic Jason Fraley reviews "The Hangover 3" and "Fast and Furious 6."

 Jason Fraley, WTOP film critic

 WASHINGTON – Well, it happened.
 I hoped it wouldn’t, but it happened.

 After a marvelous May, Hollywood has released a pair of stinkers for Memorial Day Weekend, which marks the official start of the Summer Blockbuster Season.